FINANCIAL AID

 Awarded to returning students who lived in our Student Residence during the last semester and returned to live in residence for a second semester and who achieved a grade point average of 3.0 or higher and enrolled in a minimum of 3 courses per semester.

-NVIT Student Society Year-End Award for Merritt
+NVIT Student Society Year-End Award

 Pat Brownlee-Baker Memorial Scholarship